janm31415/jed/README.md

-    AcmeTheme      : change the color code to the color scheme of Acme AllChars       : toggle printing of all characters Cancel, ^x     : cancel the current operation DarkTheme      : change the color code to dark Exit, ^x       : exit jed
+    AcmeTheme      : change the color code to the color scheme of Acme AllChars       : toggle printing of all characters Cancel, ^x     : cancel the current operation Copy, ^c       : copy to the clipboard (pbcopy on MacOs, xclip on Linux) DarkTheme      : change the color code to dark Exit, ^x       : exit jed
     Find , ^f      : find a word